 The GlobalABC engages in key political processes to bring home the importance of decarbonizing the buildings and construction sector to achieve not only the Paris climate goals but also the Sustainable Development Goals and the Vision set out in the New Urban Agenda, and to raise the level of ambition to take action commensurate with the sector’s potential: Responsible for almost 40% of energy- and process-related emissions, the sector also holds solutions that are amongst the most cost-effective climate measures.
 The needed transformation to decarbonize this sector requires radical cooperation and leadership – participation in the global processes helps to make it our common agenda.
-Some examples of high-level political processes that the GlobalABC is engaged in are:
+Some examples of high-level political processes that GlobalABC is engaged in are:

-The GlobalABC has been part of the Marrakech Partnership for Global Climate Action since the start.
+The GlobalABC has been part of the Marrakech Partnership for Global Climate Action (MPGCA) since the start.
 The MPGCA supports the implementation of the Paris Agreement by enabling collaboration between governments and the cities, regions, businesses and investors taking action in climate change.
-By raising the profile of the buildings and construction sector in this forum, the GlobalABC aims to inspire countries to seek more ambitious targets for reducing emissions in this sector, for instance, including meaningful buildings action in their Nationally Determined Contributions (NDCs), to enanble local and regional governments to contribute to and exceed these targets, and to facilitate co=creation of policy frameworks with private sector and civil society.
+By raising the profile of the buildings and construction sector in this forum, the GlobalABC aims to inspire countries to seek more ambitious targets for reducing emissions in this sector, for instance, including meaningful buildings action in their Nationally Determined Contributions (NDCs), to enanble local and regional governments to contribute to and exceed these targets, and to facilitate co-creation of policy frameworks with private sector and civil society.

 The GlobalABC took the lead of developing the Pathways for Human Settlements, which set out a vision and set of actions.
 They are expected to guide and drive the implementation phase of the Paris Agreement.
+The pathway includes the following 2030 and 2050 decarbonisation goals:

-2030 Agenda - Sustainable Development Goals
+2030 Agenda - Sustainable Development Goals (SDGs)

 The 2030 Agenda sets out ambitious goals for the achievement of a better and more sustainable future for all.
 Transforming buildings and the built environment can generate multiple benefits, from climate to resources, to improved quality of life, health, shelter and access to basic services.
 It involves innovation and training of the workforce.